 Although there are potentially hundreds of reasons why your Longmont home’s central air conditioner may need to be repaired, there are several reasons that are quite common.
-Identifying them may create some personal understanding what a technician means when they address the choices for resolving the problem.
-Here are the 5 most common problems that may cause your air conditioning system to break down.
+Knowing what they are may help you to understand what a technician means when they outline the choices for resolving the problem.
+Here are the top five problems that may result in a system’s failure.
 Check out the list below and consider whether your home has any of these issues.
 If so, schedule an HVAC inspection.

 - Wrong AC wiring

-Incorrect, haphazard or uncertified A/C wiring is dangerous and a potential fire hazard.
-Bad wiring often prevents the system from getting power or can trip the circuit breaker.
+Incorrect, haphazard or uncertified A/C wiring is risky and a probable fire hazard.
+Bad wiring often prevents the system from getting power or can short the circuit breaker.

-Refrigerant (also known as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant may imply a leak or problem with the refrigerant system.
-If your air conditioning system needs to be recharged with refrigerant, 90% of the time that means there is a leak.
+Refrigerant (more commonly referred to as Freon) is the chemical that cools the air within your air conditioning system. depleting levels of refrigerant usually will imply a leak or problem with the refrigerant system.
+If your air conditioning system needs to be recharged with refrigerant, 90% of the time that insinuates there is a leak.
 All refrigerant leaks should be detected and repaired.
 To read about the phase out of R-22 refrigerant in the United States, we suggest that you to visit the U.S. EPA website.

 - Outside AC fan is not functioning

 The fan on your air conditioner outside is responsible for conveying the heat from your Longmont home to the outside air.
 If the fan on the outside unit doesn’t perform correctly, proper heat transfer cannot take place and the air conditioning compressor may overheat and trip the safety overload.
-The consequence of this action could result in internal damage to the compressor.
+Worse yet, it may cause internal damage to the compressor.

 - Outside air conditioner unit not functional